Azure/azure-powershell/src/Monitor/docs/hybrid-2019-03-01/Set-AzDiagnosticSetting.md

 ```

 ### -WorkspaceId
-The workspace ID (resource ID of a Log Analytics workspace) for a Log Analytics workspace to which you would like to send Diagnostic Logs.
+The full ARM resource ID of the Log Analytics workspace to which you would like to send Diagnostic Logs.
 Example: /subscriptions/4b9e8510-67ab-4e9a-95a9-e2f1e570ea9c/resourceGroups/insights-integration/providers/Microsoft.OperationalInsights/workspaces/viruela2

 ```yaml